 For other cost-related information, see AKS pricing.

-- To learn about hosting Microservices on AKS, see Microservices architecture on Azure Kubernetes Service (AKS).
+- To learn about hosting Microservices on the AKS baseline, see Advanced Azure Kubernetes Service (AKS) microservices architecture.

 - The see the AKS product roadmap, see Azure Kubernetes Service Roadmap on GitHub.